miking-lang/miking-dppl/treeppl/treeppl-manifesto.md

 4. *Interpreted, compiled, and gradually typed*

 	a.
-For fast prototyping a line-by-line execution is possible.
+For fast prototyping a line-by-line (interpreted) execution is possible.

 	b.
-Identifiers can be optionally typed.
+Identifiers can be optionally typed: a mix of dynamical and statical typing.

 	c.
-Programs can be compiled to efficient CUDA-based code.
+Programs can be compiled to efficient low-level code.

 5. *Inspired by WebPPL, Birch, R and Python*